 With gender selection, prospective parents would go through an IVF cycle and choose to do preimplantation genetic screening (PGS).
 To perform PGS, cells are removed from the developing embryos and the genetic makeup of these cells is then analyzed by a genetic company, allowing the gender and other genetic qualities to be known.
 Once a decision is made about the quality and gender of each embryo, the healthiest, highest quality candidates are selected.
 Parents will let the doctors know which sex they would prefer and they will have the healthiest embryos of that gender used during the re-implantation stage of the IVF procedure.

 Only one embryo is transferred at a time.
 This helps prevent multiple pregnancy with twins, triplets, or more.
 By only transferring one embryo at a time, there is a higher chance of a healthier pregnancy for the mother.
 Having only one baby carried during a pregnancy also gives the baby the best chance of growing healthy and strong inside the uterus.

 Any extra embryos are frozen and preserved for the future.
 This keeps the embryos safe and secure until you are ready to have another baby, and allows you to choose the gender of your next baby in the future as well!

 Gender Selection in Orange County

 Reproductive Health and Wellness Center offers innovative (PGT) Preimplantation Genetic Testing and IVF treatment to have the most accurate method of gender selection.
-To book a free consultation with a fertility doctor to discuss family balancing and gender selection, call or text 949-516-0606 or click here.
+To book a consultation with a fertility doctor to discuss family balancing and gender selection, call or text 949-516-0606 or go here.